ramongonze/qif/README.md

 # QIF Library

-This library is meant to model QIF - Quantitative Information Flow.
+This is a C++ library and it is meant to model QIF - Quantitative Information Flow.

 It can be used to model systems and measure their entropies, vulnerabilities and information leakages.